Junjib/CPSC301-Library_Rental_System/README.md

 # Email: Junjib@csu.fullerton.edu

 # Description
 This program is a library rental system.
-It contains options that allows the user to checkout books, return books, view all available books, view all rented books, view all books rented by a particular person, open a new library card, close a library card, and to end the program.
+It contains options that allows the user to checkout books, return books, view all available books, view all rented books, view all books rented by a particular person, open a new library card, close a library card,search for books based on the category, add a new book to the inventory, and to end the program.
 The program has two classes book and person.
 In the checkout.cpp file containing the main function two vectors are declared containing pointers that point to objects of the book class and objects of the person class.
 The main reads from provided text files and fills in these vectors with pointers pointing to the objects of their respective classes.
 There is a third file rentals.txt which contains the book ID and the card ID, based on these IDs the book class contains a pointer that points to a person object if the book IDs match then the person pointer in that particular object will find the person object with a matching card ID.
 This will be how the program keeps track of which books are currently checked out and by who.
 Below will be explanations of the options listed above.

 # Checkout Book